 Most modern authoring tools render HTML5 compatible courses.
 Another benefit is that legacy courses can be imported into the selected authoring tool, along with the animations and graphics, without additional plugins.
 Courses can be directly published to HTML5 due to the native support offered.
 You can also develop effective mobile courses with these authoring tools.

-4 Best Tools to Publish eLearning to HTML5
+4 Best Tools to Publish Flash eLearning to HTML5

 i.
 Articulate Storyline 3